-This database contains measurements collected during experiments that were conducted from 1975 and the present (2008).
-As additional experiments are completed and the data are processed and converted to the "Best Basic Version" (BBV), those files will be added to the database.
+The database contains sets of measurements collected during experiments conducted at different times and locations since 1975.
+As additional experiments are completed and the data are processed, reviewed, and approved as the "best basic version" (BBV), those files will be added to the database.
 This database contains no real-time measurements, rather, it contains archived data from past field experiments.

 Most of the measurements in this database were collected on the continental shelf of the United States.
-Because of scientific interest in sediment transport, the measurements are typically concentrated within a few meters of the seafloor, but accompanying measurements were commonly made throughout the water column.
-The water depth of the experiments ranges from a few meters to several thousand meters.
-The red triangles in figure 3 indicate where measurements in this database were obtained.
+Because of scientific interest in sediment transport, the measurements are typically concentrated within a few meters of the sea floor, but accompanying measurements were commonly made throughout the water column.
+The water depth of the experiments ranges from less than a meter to more than a thousand meters.
+The red triangles in figure 3 indicate where measurements near the continental United States in this database were obtained.

 Figure 3.
 Map of North America showing the locations at which data in the oceanographic time-series database were collected.
 Data were collected as part of regional or long-term field studies.
-Most data were collected along the Northeast Coast of the United States and offshore of California.
+Most data were collected along the Northeast Coast of the United States and offshore of California [m, meters].